Training

 BioSensing BioActuation BioNanotechnology Summer Institute

-The BioSensing BioActuation BioNanotechnology Summer Institute (B3SI) is a collaboration between the University of Illinois and National Taiwan University that will provide training in nanotechnology and biology research tools to address interdisciplinary research needs in biosensing bioactuation, cancer biology, and cell mechanics.
+The BioSensing BioActuation BioNanotechnology Summer Institute (B3SI) is a collaboration between the University of Illinois and National Taiwan University that provides training in nanotechnology and biology research tools to address interdisciplinary research needs in biosensing bioactuation, cancer biology, and cell mechanics.
 B3SI integrates the National Science Foundation (NSF) and National Science Council of Taiwan (NSC) BioSensing BioActuation Summer Institute (BSBA) with the NSF and National Institutes of Health (NIH) sponsored BioNanotechnology Summer Institute (BNSI), to create a 2-week training experience on the University of Illinois at Urbana-Champaign campus.

 More information